 There is some confusion regarding what type of property qualifies for a §1031 tax deferred exchange.
 The Internal Revenue Code Section 1031 states that “gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment if such property is exchanged solely for property of like kind which is to be held either for productive use in a trade or business or for investment.”
 “Like-kind” property can include, but is not limited to, any of the following, provided it is held for investment:

-For example, raw land can be exchanged for a single family rental, or apartments or a commercial building.
+For example, raw land can be exchanged for a single-family rental, or apartments, or commercial buildings.
 Properties can be exchanged anywhere within the United States.

 No, contrary to what some property owners envision, a § 1031 tax deferred exchange is rarely a two-party swap.
 Most exchanges are delayed exchanges, whereby the Exchanger has 180 days between the sale of the relinquished property and the closing of the replacement property.
 They must identify the potential replacement property (or properties) within 45 calendar days from closing on the relinquished property.